 In addition, substance use can interfere with psychotherapy.
-Cognitive behavioral therapy (CBT) and acceptance and commitment therapy (ACT) are both used to target the irrational thoughts and anxious rumination that can cause distress for people with somatic disorders.
-Progress in CBT and ACT is interrupted by the use of substances that alter thought processes.
+Cognitive behavioral therapy and acceptance and commitment therapy are both used to target the irrational thoughts and anxious rumination that can cause distress for people with somatic disorders.
+Progress in psychotherapy can be interrupted by the use of substances that alter thought processes.

-Treatment for Somatic Symptom Disorder with Co-Occurring Substance Use Disorders
+Treating Somatic Symptom Disorder and Co-Occurring Substance Abuse

 The primary therapeutic interventions used to treat somatic symptom disorder and other somatic disorders can also be effective in the treatment of co-occurring behavioral health conditions including depression, anxiety and substance use disorders.
 Co-occurring disorders respond best to an integrated treatment approach in which services are offered through the same provider or are closely coordinated between providers.

 The best approach for treating co-occurring somatic and substance use disorders is a coordinated group and individual therapy using techniques from CBT and mindfulness-based interventions.
 It is also important for clinicians providing mental health services to people with somatic disorders to coordinate closely with their patients’ physicians.

 People with somatic disorders and comorbid mental health conditions who have a good relationship with their doctors usually have better treatment outcomes.
 Integrated treatment can ensure that doctors are not working with people in a way that interferes with their progress in a group or individual treatment for somatic and co-occurring substance use disorders.